sakshijha8/AGRI-PRODUCE-OPTIMIZATION-ENGINE/README.md

 # AGRI-PRODUCE-OPTIMIZATION-ENGINE
+## Context -
+Precision agriculture is in trend nowadays.
+It helps the farmers to get informed decision about the farming strategy.
+Here, I present you a dataset which would allow the users to build a predictive model to recommend the most suitable crops to grow in a particular farm based on various parameters.
 ## Problem Statement -
 Building a Predictive Model so as to suggest the most suitable crops to grow based on the available climatic and soil conditions.